onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Kites rise highest against the wind, not with it." - [Winston Churchill](https://www.goodreads.com/quotes/11419-kites-rise-highest-against-the-wind-not-with-it)

-> "I am fond of pigs.
-Dogs look up to us.
-Cats look down on us.
-Pigs treat us as equals." - [Winston Churchill](https://www.goodreads.com/quotes/8912-i-am-fond-of-pigs-dogs-look-up-to-us)

-> "Healthy citizens are the greatest asset any country can have." - [Winston Churchill](https://www.goodreads.com/quotes/97948-healthy-citizens-are-the-greatest-asset-any-country-can-have)

-> "The empires of the future are the empires of the mind." - [Winston Churchill](https://www.goodreads.com/quotes/21921-the-empires-of-the-future-are-the-empires-of-the)

 > "Unless we establish some form of world government, it will not be possible for us to avert a World War III in the future." - [Winston Churchill](https://www.azquotes.com/quote/785081)

-> "I began my education at a very early age; in fact, right after I left college." - [Winston Churchill](https://www.azquotes.com/quote/558395)

-> "Life is fraught with opportunities to keep your mouth shut." - [Winston Churchill](https://www.azquotes.com/quote/415384)

-> "There is no such thing as public opinion.
-There is only published opinion." - [Winston Churchill](https://www.azquotes.com/quote/56353)

-> "A nation that fails to honor its heroes, soon will have no heroes to honor." - [Winston Churchill](https://www.azquotes.com/quote/722245)

-> "You have enemies?
-Good.
-That means you've stood up for something, sometime in your life." - [Winston Churchill](https://www.azquotes.com/quote/56283)

 > "The difference between mere management and leadership is communication." - [Winston Churchill](https://www.azquotes.com/quote/895708)